 Have you got what it takes to become a Special Constable in the twenty-first century?

-We welcome applications from people with disabilities and will do all we can to make reasonable adjustments, which will allow disabled applicants to undertake this role.
+We welcome applications from people with disabilities and will do all we can to make reasonable adjustments.

 We particularly welcome applications from under-represented groups including those who are transgender, gay, lesbian, female or from an ethnic minority group.